DavesCodeMusings/home-automation/README.md

 * slapd - provides a single username and password option for applications that support LDAP authentication
 * smartd - monitors solid state and spinning disk health, reporting potential problems

-The main goal of this set of services (everything except for lvm and slapd) is to provide monitoring and notification.
+The main goal of this set of services (everything except for bind9, lvm, and slapd) is to provide monitoring and notification.
 The secondary goal is to provide an easy user experience with one password to access all network services with LDAP authentication (slapd).
 Finally, lvm's logical volumes provide a safeguard against anything using up too much space on the root partition and crashing the system.

 For help getting these services set up on Alpine, see the [Alpine Wiki Tutorials and HOWTOs](https://wiki.alpinelinux.org/wiki/Tutorials_and_Howtos).
 Specifically, the HOWTOs for [apcupsd](https://wiki.alpinelinux.org/wiki/Apcupsd), [Small-Time DNS with BIND9](https://wiki.alpinelinux.org/wiki/Small-Time_DNS_with_BIND9), [Small-Time Email with Exim and Dovecot](https://wiki.alpinelinux.org/wiki/Small-Time_Email_with_Exim_and_Dovecot), and [OpenLDAP](https://wiki.alpinelinux.org/wiki/Configure_OpenLDAP).